enasequence/read_docs/submit/samples.rst

 Always make a note of any accessions you receive as these are the unique identifiers for each of your submissions to ENA.
+You can always review your sample submissions within the interactive submission interface.

 Submission Options